Set Up Propane Grill

 Turn Off Service Valve

-Make sure the tank service valve hand wheel is turned completely OFF (to the right) before connecting propane to your grill or other appliance.
+Make sure the tank service valve hand wheel is turned OFF (to the right) completely before connecting to your grill or other appliance.

-Remove the blue plastic cap covering the nozzle.
+Remove the blue plastic cap that is covering the nozzle.
 The plastic cap will be perforated, which makes it relatively easy to remove.

 Hook Up and Secure Propane Tank to Grill